Nominations sought for new 'Best of' contest

-Readers of the White Bear Press are being asked to help recognize the best of everything from food to shopping to best local sports team.

-An online contest, the Best of White Bear Lake begins its nomination phase.
-A ballot with over 90 categories goes live at www.presspubs.com/bestof Friday, July 24.
+An online contest, the Best of the Citizen begins its nomination phase.
+A ballot with over 90 categories goes live at www.presspubs.com/citizen/bestof Friday, July 24.

 Readers are asked to nominate their favorites in seven groups: eating and drinking; arts and entertainment; health and fitness; local; services; shopping and sports and recreation.
 Readers may nominate in as many or as few categories as they like from July 24–Aug.
 3.